 - Look for the appropriate mobile wallet symbol at the credit card terminal when making in-store purchases.

-Mobile wallets mask your card number—never storing it on your device or sharing it with merchants.
+Like contactless cards, mobile wallets mask your card number—never storing it on your device or sharing it with merchants.
 You can also beef up your security by requiring a fingerprint, passcode or other authenticator for your mobile device, preventing a thief from easily getting into your device and potentially using any cards stored on it.

-In addition to the security features offered by these services, Navy Federal credit and debit cards always come with 24/7 fraud monitoring and Zero Liability protection, meaning you won’t lose a cent if there are unauthorized transactions on your card.
+In addition to the security features offered by these services, Navy Federal Credit and Debit Cards always come with 24/7 fraud monitoring and Zero Liability protection, meaning you won’t lose a cent if there are unauthorized transactions on your card.
 And when you use mobile banking,* you can set account alerts and view your transactions anytime, anywhere.*Message and data rates may apply.
 Terms and Conditions are available.
 Apple Pay, Touch ID, and Face ID are trademarks of Apple, Inc., registered in the U.S. and other countries.
 Google Pay is a trademark of Google LLC.
 Samsung Pay is a registered trademark of Samsung Electronics Co., Ltd.